ventoy/Ventoy/README.md

 [https://forums.ventoy.net](https://forums.ventoy.net)

 # Donation
-It would be much appreciated if you want to make a small donation to support my work!
+It would be much appreciated if you make a small donation to support my work!
 Alipay, WeChat Pay, PayPal and Bitcoin are available for donation.
 You can choose any of them.

 Alipay | WeChat Pay